Overhead Power Lines Toolbox Talk

 Overhead Power Lines Safety Talk

+Overhead power lines are one of the many overhead hazards on a construction site.
 When working construction, there is always going to be the chance that there are going to be powerlines running above you.
 In fact, more likely than not, there will be some somewhere on the property.
-Knowing the right regulations and safety precautions to take when working around them is important.
-It is advised that all employees are trained and educated on the dangers and precautions that should be taken when working around power lines.
+Knowing the right regulations and safety precautions to take when working around powerlines is important.
+It is advised that all employees are trained and educated on the dangers and precautions that should be taken when working around overhead power lines.

 The CPWR has many records and research on different reasonings for electrocution incidents on a job site.
 It can be a matter of life or death when it comes to being electrocuted, and between the years of 2008 and 2010, there were 255 workers killed due to it.
-A large number of those electrocution incidents were endured from contact with overhead power lines, 47% of them.
+A large number of those electrocution incidents were endured from contact with overhead power lines—47% of them, in fact.

 There are many deaths that occurred from touching machinery or other objects that electrocuted the worker.
 The objects that were touched were in direct contact with a live power line, unnoticed by the workers.
 58.2% of the deaths that are endured from non-electrical workers were from power line contact.
 20.8% of power line electrocution deaths were results of full contact with a live powerline.